 \section{Cryogenic system}

-The KIDs need to be operated at a temperature low enough that the quasiparticle density is dominated by the expected sky loading power.
+The KIDs require operation at a temperature low enough that quasiparticle density is dominated by the expected sky-loading power.
 For AMKID, given the aluminum critical temperature of 1.2~K, this leads to a temperature requirement of 260~mK for the LFA and 280~mK for the HFA.
-This is achieved by using a commercial three-stages sorption cooler.
+This is achieved using a commercial three-stage sorption cooler.
 The first stage of the device is based on a $^4$He sorption pump and reaches 1.1 K. The subsequent two stages, both based on $^3$He sorption devices, reach 300 mK and 260 mK under operating conditions.
 The last stage is used to effectively cool the detectors to the required operating temperature.
-The holding time of the system under operational conditions is more than 10 hours and recycling of the refrigerator system takes about 2 hours.
-This allows a typical operation time of 20 hours per day. \\ Fig.~\ref{fig:Cryostat} shows a photo of the structure holding the sorption cooler and the detector arrays.
-The four temperatures stages are compactly assembled via a series of hexapod structures and concentric shields.
+Under operational conditions the system provides more than 10 hours of holding time, and recycling of the refrigerator system takes about 2 hours.
+This allows a typical operation time of 20 hours per day.

+Figure~\ref{fig:Cryostat} shows a photo of the structure holding the sorption cooler and the detector arrays.
+The four temperature stages are compactly assembled via a series of hexapod structures and concentric shields.
 Superconductive niobium-titanium (NbTi) coaxial cables are used to minimize conductive heat losses between stages.
-The tight structure and the use of absorbers minimize stray light radiation reaching the detectors.
+The tight structure and the use of absorbers minimize the stray light radiation reaching the detectors.